-In addition to the new and continuing research projects proposed for 2017, four research projects have been submitted for external funding (Appendix II).
-One project (Project 1) was submitted to the Saltonstall-Kennedy Competitive Research Program on the topic of discard mortality rates of Pacific halibut in the directed and non-directed longline fisheries.
+In addition to the new and continuing research projects that are being implemented during 2017, five research projects have been submitted for external funding (Appendix II).
+One project (Project 1) was submitted to the Saltonstall-Kennedy Competitive Research Program on the topic of discard mortality rates of Pacific halibut in the directed and non-directed longline fisheries and is still under evaluation.
 Two projects were submitted to the North Pacific Research Board, one on the topic of factors driving somatic growth involved in the decline in size-at-age in Pacific halibut (Project 2) and another project on the topic of Pacific halibut larval connectivity between the Gulf of Alaska and the Bering Sea (Project 3).
-A fourth project was submitted to the Essential Fish Habitat Research Implementation Plan for Alaska (NOAA) on the topic of growth performance indicators for juvenile Pacific halibut in nursery habitats (Project 4).
+Project 2 has been awarded but Project 3 has been rejected.
+A fourth project was submitted to the Essential Fish Habitat Research Implementation Plan for Alaska (NOAA) on the topic of growth performance indicators for juvenile Pacific halibut in nursery habitats (Project 4) and is still under evaluation.
+Finally, a fifth proposal was submitted to the Washington-Sea Grant Program on the topic of early life history characteristics in Pacific halibut related to larval sex acquisition and swimming capabilities (Project 5) but it was recently rejected.